Financial-Times/x-dash/packages/x-engine/readme.md

 ### Server-side

-If your chosen runtime factory returns a string (e.g. the `vhtml` package) then you can pass properties to the component and immediately use the returned value:
+If your chosen runtime factory returns a string then you can pass properties to the component and immediately use the returned value:

 ```js
 const { Teaser } = require('@financial-times/x-teaser');